- Channel 4 adopts a bespoke approach to the welfare of disabled contributors, following the three key principles of ASK, ASSESS and ADJUST.

-What follows is for guidance only and is not a substitute for production companies carrying out their own access assessments and taking responsibility for access and inclusion for disabled people when filming and working with them.
+What follows is for guidance only and is not a substitute for content creators carrying out their own access assessments and taking responsibility for access and inclusion for disabled people when filming and working with them.

 Channel 4 takes the duty of care towards its disabled on-screen contributors (which includes contributors, presenters and on-screen talent) very seriously, and these guidelines, read in conjunction with the relevant sections of the Ofcom Code and Guidance as well as the Channel 4 Duty of Care Guidelines, should be applied to all Channel 4 content including original and branded content for social media platforms.